public-key-cryptography/public-key-editor/README.md

-	the readMessage method were corrected so that the messages and attached files are detached and dis- played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; another Xlint error was corrected; and the mail class is being upgraded to save the message states in the mail directory and to send and retrieve users' public keys.
+	the readMessage method were corrected so that the messages and attached files are detached and dis- played correctly for encrypted and unencrypted emails; a public key padding error was corrected so the decryption method removes the padding / space chars appended to the message; another Xlint error was corrected; the SavedEmails class was modified to sort the emails in chronological order and to save and display the messages and attached files; and the mail class is being upgraded to save the message states in the mail directory and to send and retrieve users' public keys.